devinkr/js-array-methods/readme.md

 Use either your `script.js` file you've been working in or open [repl.it](https://repl.it/languages/javascript).

 - Declare a variable `states`.
-- Assign to it the array of objects from `capitals.json`.
+- Assign to it the array of objects from `capitals.json` in this repo.
    > ⌘+A: Select All, copy & paste
 - Using the array iteration methods we were just looking at, create the following values (keep track of your answers)